openstack-archive/sahara/doc/source/overview.rst

   instances.
 * Networking (neutron) - provides networking services to data processing clusters.
+* DNS service (designate) - provides ability to communicate with cluster instances and Hadoop services by their hostnames.
 * Telemetry (ceilometer) - used to collect measures of cluster usage for metering and monitoring purposes.
 * Shared file systems (manila) - can be used for storage of framework job